qstar-inc/cities2-VanillaPloppableBuildings/README.md

 - Uses icon from Unified Icon Library and Asset Icon Library.

 ## Collection
-This 'mod' adds a "Ploppable" menu on the main toolbar, next to the "Signature Buildings".
+This 'mod' adds a "Ploppable Zoned" menu on the main toolbar, next to the "Signature Buildings".

-The two other packages are no longer necessary to have, all the assets from there has been migrated to this one.

 Inside the ploppable buildings, you will find various categories.
 | Category | Count |